matterhorn-chat/matterhorn/README.md

    discuss any usability / UI, performance, or compatibility issues.
  - Please make changes consistent with the conventions already used in the codebase.

+# Frequently Asked Questions

+* Q: Does matterhorn support Gitlab authentication?
+* A: No. But we would be happy to work with contributors who are interested in investigating what this would take and/or implementing it.
+See the Contributing section for details.